core-wg/oscore/draft-ietf-core-object-security.md

    * If the server fails to retrieve a Recipient Context with Recipient ID corresponding to the 'kid' parameter received, the server MAY respond with a 4.01 Unauthorized error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the string "Security context not found".

-3. Verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.
+3. Verify that the 'Partial IV' has not been received before using the Replay Window, as described in {{replay-protection}}.

 4. Compose the Additional Authenticated Data, as described in {{AAD}}.